 Enterprise Resource Planning systems, commonly known as ERP systems, are a perfect fit for owners who want complete control over their fenestration business.
-A bird’s eye view of the entire company which allows managers to precisely monitor and plan business activities much efficiently by using big data to generate various Business Intelligence (BI) reports, and precisely forecasting business events which help managers make faster and timely decisions.
+A bird’s eye view of the entire company allows managers to precisely monitor and plan business activities much more efficiently by using big data to generate various Business Intelligence (BI) reports, and precisely forecasting business events which helps managers make faster and timely decisions.

 1. Customer resource management